Ramnath Kenny: Test career

 Bombay was eliminated early in the Ranji Trophy in 1957–58 but in the season after, Kenny scored 142 against Maharashtra.
 Scored in 4 hours with a five and 19 fours, it came in a team score of 320 where no other batsman made more than 35.
 He was selected for the third Test against West Indies that started the following week.
 India lost two quick wickets when they started their innings late on the second day.
 Captain Ghulam Ahmed sent in Kenny and Ghorpade early to protect the senior batsmen Vijay Manjrekar and Polly Umrigar from the bowlers Wes Hall, Roy Gilchrist and Sonny Ramadhin.
 Both batsmen survived the day but Kenny fell to Hall for 16 & 0 on the third, his off-stump uprooted by an outswinger in the second innings.
-India lost by an innings and 336, still their worst defeat in Test cricket.
-Kenny was one of the several players dropped from the team.
+India lost by an innings and 336 runs and Kenny was one of the several players dropped from the team.

 Kenny did not play in the other Tests of the series and was not picked for the tour to England in 1959.
-But at a time when India was selecting and rejecting players and captains at rapid intervals, the next chance came around when Australia visited India a few months later.
+But at a time when India was selecting and rejecting players and captains at a rapid rate, the next chance came around when Australia visited India a few months later.
 Kenny had scored another hundred in March 1959 in the Ranji final against Bengal.
 He was now the vice captain in the Bombay side under Madhav Apte.
 Both Apte and Kenny scored ducks in the first innings and hundreds in the second.
 The two added 243 runs for the third wicket.

 In the second Test at Kanpur against Australia, Kenny played the most important innings of his Indian career.
 On a newly laid wicket that assisted spin, Australia took a first innings lead of 67 runs despite Jasu Patel taking nine wickets.
 Coming in at No.7 with the score on 153, Kenny added 61 runs with Chandu Borde and 72 with Bapu Nadkarni.
 After India scored 291, Patel and Polly Umrigar bowled Australia out for 105 for a famous win.
 Kenny's 51 in the second innings came after a zero in the first.

 He scored two more fifties in the series.
 At the Brabourne Stadium, his 55* on the last day and a partnership of 109 with Abbas Ali Baig helped save the match.
 He was the batsman at the other end when Baig was famously kissed by a woman spectator who ran on to the field.
 Kenny scored 62 in Eden Gardens in what would be his last Test innings.